Movie Trademarks: Everything You Need to Know

 The Empire State Building, for example, is used as a meeting place in a variety of films, and because the building is a trademarked location, showing it on screen requires licensing.
 A variety of well-known structures are protected by trademarks, and the people that own the trademarks often want to protect these buildings iconic status, meaning they will be very cautious about giving licenses to film or television productions.
 If you want to use a famous building or location in your film, you need to do your research so you'll be prepared for any potential legal obstacles.

 If you need help understanding movie trademarks, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.